MajorFemi/Reading_Text_File/README.md

 # Reading_Text_File
-To read a text file in python effectively
+ Code to read a text file in python effectively